menu

 Demographics

 The people who call Hampton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hampton residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Hampton include German, Irish, Danish, English, and Norwegian.
+Important ancestries of people in Hampton include German, Irish, Danish, English, and Swedish.

 Notable & Unique Neighborhood Characteristics